Rust is quickly cementing itself as the language of choice for writing

 back to zsh

 .
-A bunch of my issues stemmed from integrating with
+A bunch of my issues stemmed from integrating with other

-remembering to use quotes when doing a command that had @
+use quotes when doing a command that had @ in it such as ssh or git

-sigil is used for arrays in Ion so
+repo cloning, the @ sigil is used for arrays in Ion so without quotes

-without quotes it would get confused.
-Lastly, and my biggest issue
+it would get confused.
+Lastly, and my biggest issue with Ion was the

-with Ion was the lack of autocompletion, it has some basic completion
+lack of autocompletion, it has some basic completion but even then it

-but even then it shows things like env vars when you're trying to cd
+shows things like env vars when you're trying to cd

-currently, I'm sure that is on the roadmap.
+that is on the roadmap.

 Stop looking up open source licenses for your projects and then cut